FurmanovVitaliy/go-structured-errors/README.md

-# Structure errors for Go
+# Structured Errors for Go
 ## Package `apperror`

 This package provides a robust and structured error handling mechanism for Go applications, particularly tailored for microservices architectures using gRPC and grpc-gateway.